Exponential growth of homotopy groups of suspended finite complexes: Introduction

-Then $\Sigma X$ is $\mathbb{Z}/p^r$-hyperbolic. \end{theorem} Here, the symbols $\ast$'s refer to some different arithmetic sequences which will be accurately assigned in Theorem \ref{hyper2} and Theorem \ref{hyperp} according to $p$ is odd or even, where the theorems will hold with minor extra arithmetic conditions.
-We only state the rough version here for it is suffice for the reader to get the essential requirements of the result.
+Here, the symbols $\ast$'s refer to some different arithmetic sequences which will be accurately assigned in Theorem \ref{hyper2} and Theorem \ref{hyperp} with mild arithmetic conditions. \end{theorem}

+Note that we only state the rough version here for it suffices for the reader to get the essential requirements of the result.
+The three conditions here are reasonable as we will see in the sequel.
 There are indeed some concrete important examples which satisfy the similar conditions of Theorem \ref{mainhyper} in principle.
 The first examples are the local Moore spaces which have been widely studied since Cohen, Moore and Neisendorfer published their famous results on the solution to the exponent problem of spheres in 1979 \cite{Cohen, Cohen79, Cohen1}.
-The local Moore spaces may be divided into two families: the family of ${\rm mod}~2$ Moore spaces $P^n(2)$, and the family of ${\rm mod}~p^r$ Moore space $P^{n}(p^r)$ with $p$ odd, $r\geq 1$ and ${\rm mod}~2^r$ Moore spaces $P^n(2^r)$ with $r\geq 2$. $P^{n}(p^r)$ and $P^n(2^r)$ ($r\geq 2$) are viewed to be similar because the loop of these Moore spaces have similar decompositions \cite{Cohen, Cohen89, Neisen3} and the smash product of two such Moore spaces is homotopy equivalent to a wedge \cite{Neisen}.
+The local Moore spaces may be divided into two families: the family of ${\rm mod}~2$ Moore spaces $P^n(2)$, and the family of ${\rm mod}~p^r$ Moore space $P^{n}(p^r)$ with $p$ odd, $r\geq 1$ and ${\rm mod}~2^r$ Moore spaces $P^n(2^r)$ with $r\geq 2$. $P^{n}(p^r)$ and $P^n(2^r)$ ($r\geq 2$) are viewed to be similar because the loop of these Moore spaces have similar decompositions \cite{Cohen, Cohen89, Neisen3} and the smash product of two such Moore spaces is homotopy equivalent to a wedge (Proposition $6.2.2$ of \cite{Neisen}).
 However, there are no complete answers for $P^n(2)$ to the questions of the loop decomposition and the self-smash decomposition, while part of the information has been obtained by the second author in \cite{Wu, Wu2003}.
-The $p$-primary torsion of Moore spaces, especially the summands of highest order when $p$ is odd, has also been widely investigated \cite{Cohen86, Cohen, Neisen3, Wu2003, Chen}.
-Based on all the mentioned information, we can prove our second main result:
+Furthermore, the $p$-primary torsions of Moore spaces, especially the summands of highest order when $p$ is odd, have also been widely investigated \cite{Cohen86, Cohen, Neisen3, Wu2003, Chen}.
+Based on all the mentioned information, we will see Moore spaces satisfy the condition $2)$ and $3)$ of Theorem \ref{mainhyper}, and then we have the following theorem on the hyperbolicity of Moore spaces.